Ashwink45/Grade_Predictor/README.md

-# Grade_Predictor
+Title: Machine Learning for Student Performance Prediction (Linear Regression)

+Description:

- This repository implements a machine learning model to predict student performance (final grade) based on various features.
-It uses linear regression Key Features:  Data Preprocessing.
-Linear Regression: Trains a model to predict final grades.
-Evaluation: Assesses model performance using metrics like R-squared.
+This repository implements a machine learning model using linear regression to predict student performance (final grade, G3) based on features like previous grades (G1, G2), study time, failures, and absences.
+Built with Python, it leverages robust libraries like pandas, NumPy, scikit-learn, and matplotlib.

+Key Features:

+Data Preprocessing:
+Handles missing values (optional) using a mean imputer (adjustable strategy).
+Splits data into training and testing sets for model evaluation.

+Linear Regression Model:
+Trains a linear regression model to learn the relationship between features and final grade.

+Calculates the R-squared score to assess model performance.
+Provides coefficients and intercept for model interpretability.

+Evaluation and Visualization:
+Generates predictions on the test set.
+Creates a scatter plot to visualize predicted vs. actual final grades.
+Optionally includes a trendline for visual reference.